mobilecoinfoundation/mobilecoin/.internal-ci/README.md

   - dev deploy is automatically torn down when branch is removed.
   - branches are removed once pr is merged into `develop`
   - Outside forks would be reviewed and then merged into a feature branch for deployment and testing before merge into `develop`
-- `release/0.0.0` semver release branches
+- `release/v*.*.*` semver release branches
+  - New Release
-  - cut from `develop` and/or cherry-picked features.
+    - Cut from `develop`.
+    - Will automatically builds `v0.0.0-dev` releases
+    - Merge into `main` on successful testing.
+    - `main` should be tagged and a release cut.
+  - Non-enclave patch fixes to an existing release
-    - for Hotfix, cut from `main` and add features.
+    - cut from latest `release/v*.*.*` and add fixes.
+    - merge fixes back up to any current in flight `release/v*.*.*` branches and `develop`.
-  - automatically builds `v0.0.0-dev` releases
+    - Will automatically builds `v0.0.0-dev` releases
-  - can target with manual (push button) build for TestNet/MainNet and other stable environments.
-Will expect an external signed enclave `v0.0.0-test, v0.0.0-prod`.
-  - Merged into `main` and back into `develop` on successful release.
+    - Merge into `main` on successful testing.
     - `main` should be tagged and a release cut.

 ### Fork Workflow